matrix-org/matrix-spec-proposals/proposals/3488-location.md

 displayed area size on client mapping libraries.
-Possible values range from 0 to 20 based on the definitions from [OpenStreetMap here](https://wiki.openstreetmap.org/wiki/Zoom_levels) and it would be the client's reponsibility to map them to values a particular library uses, if different.
+Possible values range from 0 to 20 based on the definitions from [OpenStreetMap here](https://wiki.openstreetmap.org/wiki/Zoom_levels) and it would be the client's responsibility to map them to values a particular library uses, if different.
 The client is also free to completely ignore it and decide the zoom level through other means.